komoot/yamlcf/README.md

 # yamlcf
 Plain YAML, plain CloudFormation command line client.
 Based on boto3.

-## Comapres to tool xy
+## Compares to tool xy
 What is the difference to the existing ```aws cloudformation [...]``` tool?

  - YAML support.
-Plain cloudformation json is also supported since json is also valid yaml.
+Plain CloudFormation json is also supported since json is also valid yaml.
- - Optimized for commandline usage and continous integration tools like jenkins:
+ - Optimized for commandline usage and continuous integration tools like Jenkins:
     - Easy to see progress: Live log output.
     - Easy to use in build scripts: Waits for success and fails on error.
  - Convention-over-configuration: If you name your cloudformation file ```mystack.cf.yaml``` then yamlcf uses by default